NRGI/RP-Outreach/RP_intro/README.md

 ---

-## Objectives
+## Objective

-* Give an overview of [resourceprojects.org](https://resourceprojects.org/) and mandatory disclosure data
+* Give an overview of [resourceprojects.org](https://resourceprojects.org/) and mandatory disclosure data.

 ---

 ## Agenda

 > 1. What is [resourceprojects.org](https://resourceprojects.org/)?
+>
-> 2. What data does it showcase?
+> * What data does it showcase?
-> 3. How did this data become available?
+> * How did this data become available?
+>
-> 4. Summary of the data
+> 2. Summary of the data
-> 5. Accessing the data on resourceprojects.org
+> 3. Accessing the data on resourceprojects.org

 ---

-## Goals
+## ResourceProjects.org

+_Data on payments to governments from extractive sector companies on a project by project basis_

+* **The data**: 371.3 billion USD in payments from 709 reports by 584 companies disclosed in 17 reporting jurisdictions over 4 years (2014 to 2017)

+  > * Most of this data are from tables in pdfs that are not machine readeable
+  > * These reports are scattered across different websites and repositories
+  > * All 17 reporting jurisdictions have differing (or no) standards for how these payment tables should be structured
+  > * The reported data often is messy and uses non-standard names for projects and government agencies

+* ResourceProjects cleans and standaridizes data from all these reports and provides them on an easy to use data portal.

 👇👇👇